Prajwals1/Olympics-EDA-Web-App/README.md

 # Olympics-analysis-web-app
-Olympics EDA app using Streamlit deployed on heroku
+Olympics EDA app using Streamlit deployed on Render